mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

 MediaGoblin most likely isn't yet available from your operating system's package manage, however, a basic install isn't too complex in and of itself.
-We recommend a setup that combines MediaGoblin, virtualenv, Waitress and Nginx on a .deb or .rpm-based GNU/Linux distribution.
+We recommend a setup that combines MediaGoblin, virtualenv and Nginx on a .deb or .rpm-based GNU/Linux distribution.

 Experts may of course choose other deployment options, including Apache.
 See our `Deployment wiki page